 For a

-no nonsense muscle building transformation, you are going to need to exercise right.
+no-nonsense muscle-building transformation, you are going to need to exercise right.
 Firstly you need to limit cardio, it is great if you want to lose weight, but you need the energy and the fat to help build muscles.
 Remember that your body is essentially tearing and repairing the muscle over and again to make it larger.
-You can choose to do a whole body workout, which exercises all the muscle groups in one session.
-Alternatively you can chose an area of your body per workout and do that instead.
-Each has their merits, and you will quickly work out which one is for you.
+You can choose to do a whole-body workout, which exercises all the muscle groups in one session.
+Alternatively, you can choose an area of your body per workout and do that instead.
+Each has its merits, and you will quickly work out which one is for you.
 Remember to get a good stretch in before and after your workout.
 This helps to keep the body, and more importantly your muscles supple, it aids recovery and prevents injury.

 Pre and Post

-Before you workout, make sure to consume a
+Before you work, make sure to consume a

 good quality meal at least one hour before.
 This can be in the form of a supplement high in protein and carbs.
 You can then drink this during your workout.
 It is a good idea to do the same post your workout to help your body recover and repair the damage done.